The integration barometer – Clare Hammond looks at the state of play of health and social care integration

 Institutionally speaking, these organisations are in their infancy.
 This shift is considered the largest change in services since the creation of the NHS.
 The integration of two very different organisations, service structures, budget priorities and cultures is going to take a while.
 And it is probably going to be longer than 4 years for the benefits of integrated governance and decision making to bear substantial and financial fruits.
 Even one of the most advanced examples of health and social care integration, in Canterbury New Zealand, has failed to achieve a financial saving to their District Health Board despite achieving a large impact against a range of the typical indicators of success (average bed days per admission etc).

-And, what about England?
+And, what about integration in England?

 In England, the picture is somewhat more complicated than Scotland.
 Here, Health and Social Care integration requires coordinated efforts from NHS England, the Department of Health (DoH), the Ministry of Housing, Communities and Local Government (MHCLG), and Local Authorities across England.